javiermiz/javiermiz.github.io/src/content/blog/earning-well-vs-doing-what-you-want.md

 seo_description: "If I could earn the same or less making content about whatever I want, I'd do it without hesitation.
 And I have the dream job in tech."
 ---

-I saw a [Reddit post](https://www.reddit.com/r/programacion/comments/1mupwin/comment/n9l35nc/) that made me reflect more than I expected.
+I saw a <a href="https://www.reddit.com/r/programacion/comments/1mupwin/comment/n9l35nc/" target="_blank">post on Reddit</a> that made me reflect more than I expected.

 It was about a programming YouTuber (Héctor de León) who responded with "X" emojis to constructive critical comments.
 The user had expressed disagreement with some technical explanations in the video and the YouTuber simply responded with "❌" without arguments.